 For Beginners, it is recommended to download through the installation file as it is the easiest way.
 You can just skip to the relevant sub-point below.

 If you have opted to host your web server online through a web hosting provider site, look for a one-click Drupal installer.
 Get in touch with your hosting provider and ask them for a guide or documentation on a one-click Drupal installer.

 2. Pre-configured environment

-To download the Drupal core software, open Composer command line and browse to the desired installation directory.
-Then run the below command
+To download the Drupal core software, open the Composer command line and browse to the desired installation directory.
+Then run the below command.

 This will install the core files in a folder mydir in the desired location.

 Alternatively, you can also download an executable file from the Drupal website.
-This is the safest and hassle-free option for those who are at the beginner stage in learning Drupal.
+This is the safest and hassle-free option for those who are at the beginner stage of learning Drupal.